Yew Taxus x media

 -

-This species is an artificial hybrid between the English Yew, which has ornamental value and Japanese yews which are winter hardy.
+This species is an artificial hybrid between the English Yew (Taxus baccata), which has ornamental value, and the Japanese yew (T. cuspidata), which is winter hardy.
 Hybridization is said to have been accomplished in the early 1900's by T.D.
 Hatfield, a horticulturalist from Massachusetts.
-This hybrid designation encompasses a variety of shrubby and wide spreading specimens ranging in height from 2' to 20'.
+This hybrid designation encompasses a variety of shrubby, columnar, or spreading growth forms.
+Numerous named cultivars are available.

 Insects, Diseases, and Other Plant Problems: Failure to provide proper drainage can lead to root rot.
 Needle and twig blight can affect the health of the plant.
 Scale, mealybugs and weevils can be an occasional problem.